mubarizafzal/HammingCodes/README.md

 A work in progress.
-Learning project for C programming.
+A learning project for C programming.

+Project concept taken from [Nifty Assignments](http://nifty.stanford.edu/2011/hansen-hamming-codes/).

+Relevant topics:
+  - Error correcting codes that use parity bits
+    - Single Error Correction bits (SEC) and Double Error Detection Bits (DED)
+  - Binary representation and manipulation of data
+  - Matrix multiplication
+  - Binary I/O

+What are parity bits and how are they used?

+This implementation:

 - what are haming codes?
   - what are parity bits?